government building icon Official government websites use .gov

 Lead Service Line Replacement Program FAQs

 Henrico County is committed to providing the public with clean and safe drinking water.
-The County is also committed to the full replacement of all lead service lines in their system.
+The county is also committed to the full replacement of all lead service lines in their system.
 Henrico County will begin to prioritize communities that are most vulnerable and at risk from lead exposure, particularly infants and children.
 Areas with facilities serving these populations, such as schools and daycares, will also be prioritized.
 Other determining factors are areas with a potentially high concentration of lead service lines (homes built before 1986), underserved neighborhoods, and areas with other known construction activity.
-Once Henrico County has a complete picture of where any lead service lines are present, the County will partner with property owners, and begin the process to apply for federal and state grant funding to help defer the entire cost of replacing any lead based water service lines.

 What is the Lead and Copper Rule (LCR)?